Bibhash7/Bibhash7/README.md

 # Hi there,I am Bibhash Ghosh.

-I worked as an SDE-1 at Amazon, and as an Assistant System Enginner at TCS.
+I worked as aSDE-1 at Amazon, and as an Assistant System Enginner at TCS.
 I have completed my MCA ( Master of Computer Applications ) from Jadavpur University, West Bengal, India.

-My region of interest: Big Data, ETL, SQL, DWH, ML/DL and Computer Vision.
+My region of interest: Big Data, ETL, SQL, DWH, ML/DL and Computer Vision, Overall Python-based development.

 Apart from that, I always love do Competitive Programming from my academics, and still exploring.
 Logic building and optimising a code/query excites me more than anything.